Leading solicitors defending sexual communication with a child offences (Manchester & London)

-There are a number of potential offences that could be charged contrary to the Sexual Offences Act 2000 instead of sexual communication with a child.
+There are a number of other potential offences that could be charged contrary to the Sexual Offences Act 2003.

 - An attempt to commit an offence contrary to section 15A of the 2003 Act namely, sexual communication with a child.